The History of Poor Law Unions

 The origin of the term Union is most often associated with Thomas Gilbert's Act of 1782 which authorised adjacent parishes to combine (with the consent of two-thirds of the rate-payers) into Unions and to provide workhouses for the old, the sick, and the infirm.
 In addition, single parishes could also adopt the provions of the Act.
 Unions were controlled by a board of Guardians, one from each member parish, appointed by local magistrates.
 The Guardians' work was supervised by a Visitor, also appointed by magistrates.

 Over the next fifty years, around a hundred Gilbert's Unions were formed.
 Agreements to form Unions or to change their membership were supposed to have been registered with the Clerks of the Peace, although this appears not always to have happened.
-The list of Gilbert Unions below was compiled from various parliamentary papers but is not necessarily complete.
+The list of Gilbert Unions and Parishes below was compiled from various parliamentary papers but is not necessarily complete.

 Although Gilbert Union workhouses were not supposed to be used for accommodating the able-bodied, this frequently appears to have happened.
 One of these, ironically, was the Thurgarton Hundred workhouse in Nottinghamshire whose strict regime for dealing with able-bodied inmates was influential in the formulation of the 1834 Poor Law Amendment Act.
 The new Act set out to create a uniform system of Poor Law Unions across the whole of England and Wales.